Peter Howard Wine and Ag Tourism Scholarship Program

 UT Knoxville students who intern in the wine, viticulture, and agricultural tourism industries are eligible.
 Preference is given to students enrolled in the Herbert College of Agriculture.

-Steps for Accessing this Scholarship:
+Steps for Accessing this Scholarship and Locating an Internship:

 How the Scholarship Works